Andrew Tokely's Gardening Tips for April!

 - As the weather improves and the soil dries out and gets warmer you can really get started on the Vegetable plot.
 This month you can make sowings of some of the smaller vegetable seeds like Carrots, Parsnips, Beetroot, Radish and Spring onions.
 You can also make further sowings of Peas & Broad Beans, plus this month I will be planting my early and Second Early Potatoes.

 - This month Perennials really put on a spurt of growth, so before they get too large, put some Blood, Fish & Bone fertiliser around the plants and work this into the soil.
 This will give the plants a boost, rewarding you with a bigger and better display this summer.
-As the plants grow add some twiggy sticks or the wire frames you can buy to support the plants as they grow.
+As the plants grow add some twiggy sticks or a wire frame to support the plants as they grow.
 Putting these supports in early will allow the plants to grow through them, allowing there leaves to disguise them, still giving your borders that natural look.

 - Over the winter if your lawns have been sitting damp and in the shade, or if your soil is not very well drained, then you may now have some patches of moss spoiling its appearance.
 This moss can be raked out (Scarified).
 You can either do this with a spring tined moss rake and a bit of elbow grease or use an electric Scarifier.
 Once scarified, mow the lawn again to tidy it up and leave for 1-2 weeks to recover, before applying a summer lawn feed.

-- If you are planning to grow a giant Sunflower, for competition or fun with the Children or grandchildren, then towards the middle of this month is a good time start.
-Sow the seeds into individual pots of multipurpose compost in the greenhouse or on a warm windowsill.
-If you are trying to grow the tallest plant or biggest flower head there is no better variety than Giant Single.
+- If you are planning to grow some Sunflowers this year in support of Ukraine or just for some fun with the Children or grandchildren, then towards the middle of this month is a good time start.
+Sow the seeds into individual pots of seed sowing compost in the greenhouse or on a warm windowsill.

 - As Daffodils finish flowering it is wise to deadhead them, removing any old flowers.
 This is simply done by pinching off the old flowers, preventing them from turning into seedpods.
 This will encourage the plants to gradually die down and return some of the goodness back into the bulbs.
 Do not cut down the foliage until it has yellowed, and is at least 6-8 weeks after they have finished flowering.
 Cutting down too soon will result in blind bulbs (no flowers) next year.
 It is also wise at this time of year to feed your bulbs with a high potash feed (like tomato food); this will also encourage stronger better flowers next spring.